-Category Description Modelling Assumptions The modelling calculates a portfolio company's individual target emissions by creating a linear pathway between its starting emissions, interim targets and long-term targets.
+Category Description Modelling Assumptions • The modelling calculates a portfolio company's individual target emissions by creating a linear pathway between its starting emissions, interim targets and long-term targets.
 It does not assess the likelihood of an asset meeting its targets and assumes that once an asset has hit its longest-term target then it remains at that level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions.
-The portfolio company does not have a target, we assume the portfolio company's emissions pathway aligns to that of the average company in its sector & region in a 4°C BAU hot-house scenario.
-The cumulative amount of emissions based on the portfolio company's revenue, sector and region.
-The portfolio company's reported Scope 3 is added to the portfolio company's emissions pathway to calculate the Physical Risk The ITR metric does not consider physical risks Factors Impacting Results Factors that can influence the ITR outputs: Portfolio company's emissions data: Based on their revenue, the expected amount of Scope 1 and Scope 2 emissions is higher or lower than the reported emissions data, which may result in an undershoot against a 2°C budget Portfolio company's emissions mix: The proportions of emissions under each scope may differ with each portfolio company, e.g. higher Scope 1 emissions in comparison to a similar portfolio company.
+For example, if only a medium-term target of 40% by 2030 is provided, we model a linear reduction to 2030 and then models to remain at this level of emissions If a portfolio company does not have a target, we assume the portfolio company's emissions pathway aligns to that of the average company in its sector & region in a 4°C BAU hot-house scenario The cumulative amount of emissions within the portfolio company's emissions pathway is then compared to the 2°C pathway for the same portfolio company.
+We calculate expected Scope 1 and 2 emissions based on the portfolio company's revenue, sector and region.
+The portfolio company's reported Scope 3 is added to the portfolio company's emissions pathway to calculate the total carbon emissions to 2050.
+The total emissions is then projected using pathways derived from the Orderly 2°C scenario, also used in the CVaR calculation The difference between the portfolio company's pathway and the 2°C budget measures the undershoot or overshoot of their 2°C budget, which is then converted into a change in global temperature Physical Risk The ITR metric does not consider physical risks Factors that can influence the ITR outputs: Factors Impacting Results Portfolio company's emissions data: Based on their revenue, the expected amount of Scope 1 and Scope 2 emissions is higher or lower than the reported emissions data, which may result in an undershoot against a 2°C budget Portfolio company's emissions mix: The proportions of emissions under each scope may differ with each portfolio company, e.g. higher Scope 1 emissions in comparison to a similar portfolio company.
 As each scope has a different pathway to meet 2°C, this may lead to an overshoot or undershoot of the 2°C budget Portfolio company's emissions reduction targets: Ambitious targets may lead to an undershoot against a 2°C budget while smaller targets may lead to minimal reduction that still result in an overshoot.
 This is due to modelling that a portfolio company's emissions remains at the target set, unless a long-term target is also set.
-Therefore, if the target is lower than the required reduction in a 2°C scenario for the sector, then an overshoot will be modelled to occur Portfolio company's actual Scope 3 and total emissions, this may impact the outputs of the ITR metric, which considers all three scopes Portfolio weighting: We create a weighted average when calculating portfolio- and fund-level outputs.
-This apportions the asset's CVaR and ITR based on the Market Value of Alcentra's investment in the portfolio company divided by the portfolio company's EVIC Emissions Scopes Considered ITR considers all scopes of emissions
+Therefore, if the target is lower than the required reduction in a 2°C scenario for the sector, then an overshoot will be modelled to occur Portfolio company's Scope 3 emissions data: Portfolio companies may not report under all 15 categories of Scope 3 emissions.
+As this will likely result in under reporting an portfolio company's actual Scope 3 and total emissions, this may impact the outputs of the ITR metric, which considers all three scopes Portfolio weighting: We create a weighted average when calculating portfolio- and fund-level outputs.
+This apportions the asset's CVaR and ITR based on the Market Value of Alcentra's investment in the portfolio company divided by the portfolio company's EVIC Emissions Scopes ITR considers all scopes of emissions